tomfy/gtsimsrch/README.md

 	uniquify  -dosages_in  cassava.dsgm  -pedigrees_in ptable  -cluster cassava.clustout

-Here ptable has the offspring id, followed by the two parents’ ids in the first 3 whitespace-separated columns.
+Here ptable has the offspring id, followed by the two parents’ ids in the first 3 tab-separated columns.
 The files with duplicate accessions removed will then be  u\_cassava.dsgm  and  u\_ptable.

 Checking pedigrees in a file.
 We can check whether the pedigrees in u\_ptable are correct as follows: